learn-co-curriculum/phase-0-html-lists-images-and-links/README.md

 </a>
 ```

-Or what if we want a link that will direct to an email address?
+What about a link that will direct to an email address?

 ```
 <a href="mailto:webmaster@example.com">Send an email</a>
 ```

-Sometimes we might want to link to another, specific location on the same
+Sometimes we might want to link to a specific location on the same
 webpage.
 We can then target an element that we identified or classified earlier.

 ```